mertonium/workshop-making-it-work-offline/02-new-apis/fetch.md

 ## Exercises

-- Use the Fetch API to create a, delete a and download all the todos from the API described: https://github.com/matthew-andrews/offline-todo-api.
+- Use the Fetch API to create, delete a and download all the todos from the API described: https://github.com/matthew-andrews/offline-todo-api.

 ---